JoseSK999/floresta-docs/src/ch01-01-utreexonode.md

 `UtreexoNode` is the top-level type in Floresta, responsible for managing P2P connections, receiving network data, and broadcasting transactions.
 All its logic is found at the `floresta-wire` crate.

 Blocks fetched by `UtreexoNode` are passed to a blockchain backend for validation and state tracking.
 This backend is represented by a generic `Chain` type.
 Additionally, `UtreexoNode` relies on a separate generic `Context` type to provide context-specific behavior.
+The default `Context` is `RunningNode`, which handles the transition between other contexts (it's the highest level context).

 ![](./img/project-org.png)